Secure File Sharing

 A secure file-sharing solution can help address several use cases in your organization including:

-Managing confidential and sensitive client information requires top-tier security.
+Managing confidential and sensitive company and customer information requires top-tier data security.
 There are thousands of cyberattacks per day which can result in data breaches and stolen information.
 Security has now become a top priority for firms that manage client documentation.

-With secure file sharing solutions, even the most complex information security management systems (ISMS) can be configured to your needs.
+With a configuraable secure file sharing solution like TitanFile, even the most complex information security management systems (ISMS) can be configured to keep company data secure.
 Administrators can have complete control over data via granular access controls, audit trails, and user delegation features.

 Large File Transfers

-One of the most important and prominent use cases for secure file sharing is the ability to send and receive large files.
-It’s very rare that members of a law firm will only need to send small files.
-During litigation and discovery, attorneys and their support staff often transfer gigabytes worth of information.
+One of the most important and prominent use cases for need a secure file transfer solution is the ability to send and receive large files.
+When there’s a file size limit, it’s difficult to remain productive.

-Secure file sharing solutions make it simple to share files of all sizes, types, and volumes over an encrypted network without the inconvenience of transferring files via FTP or mailing packages of paperwork and flash drives.
+A good file transfer solution will make it simple to files of all sizes, types, and volumes over an encrypted network without the inconvenience of transferring files via FTP or mailing packages of paperwork and flash drives.

 Compliance With Industry Standards